LiveGTech/Adapt-UI/docs/en/localising-apps.md

 This code will retrieve the appropriate locale resource for the system (in this case, it'll only be the `en_GB` locale) when the app has finished loading and rendering, and once the locale file has been retrieved, the app will be translated from the returned locale instance (the variable `locale`).
 We also asign a global alias to be `_` which can be used for easily translating strings elsewhere in our app.

-> **Note:** Using `.then` will handle a `Promise` from `$g.waitForLoad` and `$g.l10n.selectLocaleFromResources`.
+> **Note:** Using `then` will handle a `Promise` from `$g.waitForLoad` and `$g.l10n.selectLocaleFromResources`.
 Promises allow for asynchronous task management in JavaScript, which is needed here so that locale resources can be downloaded when needed.
 If you are not familliar with _promise chaining_ (as shown above), we suggest reading the [MDN Web Docs entry for promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#chaining).

 <!-- @gdocs forstack html -->